Note: With the release of Android 9.0 (API level 28) there is

 This document provides an overview of the support library to help you understand its components and how to use it effectively in your app.

 Caution: Starting with Support Library release 26.0.0 (July 2017), the minimum supported API level across most support libraries has increased to Android 4.0 (API level 14) for most library packages.
-For more information, see Version Support and Package Names in this document.
+For more information, see Version Support and Package Names on this page.

 Uses for the Support Libraries